donbrowne/magpie-gdp12/trunk/README.txt

 subdirectories of the folder containing this file, and their contents, are readable and writable by the Apache user (www-data in Ubuntu)

+When running 'build', you will be asked if you want to copy, noting that it will overwrite files.
+Answer 'yes'.

   resources
   sqlite3 (created by 'build' stage)